Az-Net/Flipper-Online/README.md

 The only current user interactions involve editing the cells between grid combat, scanning them as they're cloning, and healing the currently scanned cell during combat.

+## Display

+The game does not need to be run with a GUI.
+Cell interactions can be processed at the system level without drawing their interactions to the display.

 # Hardware Add-ons

 ### Malveke